CaelusKen/CaelusKen/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-- 👨🏽‍💻 I’m currently working on [Coffzy Shop];
+- 👨🏽‍💻 I’m currently working on [The CaelusKen Journey](https://github.com/The-Caelus-Ken-Journey), a collection of different community-focused websites and apps;
-- 🌱 I’m currently learning NextJS and Unity, and also taking some time for learning about cameras and modeling;
+- 🌱 I’m currently learning NextJS and Unity, and also taking some time for learning about photoshoot;
 - Personal Page: [Click here](https://likely-toggle-941832.framer.app)
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I am pretty versatile since I can do more than just development;